-In a nutshell, clinical supervision is a formal meeting in which therapists can discuss their work on a regular basis.
-Sometimes including training or assessment components, it is not only a chance to gain insight from a more experienced professional, but also an ethically important part of practising.
+Clinical supervision, is something that is a very important aspect of counselling to ensure that the counselling services offered are reaching a high potential.
+It is a formal meeting in which therapists can discuss their work on a regular basis.
+Sometimes this will include training or assessment components, it is not only a change to gain a little more insight from a more experienced professional, but also an ethically important part of practising.

 Why is supervision necessary?

-In the UK, supervision is regarded by most professionals as a necessity.
-Bodies such as the British Association for Counselling and Psychotherapy (BACP) consider supervision to be essential, both to protect clients and to improve the skills of counsellors, making them better equipped to help their clients.
+In the UK, supervision is regarded by my most professionals as a necessity.
+Bodies such as BACP consider supervision to be essential, both to protect the clients and to improve the skills of counsellors, to make them better equipped to help their clients.

-This ensures that information can’t be traced back to the individual that it relates to, and that information will not go beyond that relationship except in exceptional circumstances.
+This ensures that the information can’t be traced back to the individual that it relates to, and that information will not go beyond the relationship, except in exceptional circumstances.

 Choosing a supervisor

-Having a good relationship with your supervisor is key to the arrangement’s success, so when choosing a supervisor, consider the following things:
+Having a great relationship with your supervisor is the key to success, when choosing a supervisor, consider the following things:

-- The supervisor’s theoretical background and professional training
+- The supervisor’s theoretical background and more professional training

 - How long they have been practising (more recently registered therapists should look for more experienced supervisors)

-- How personable and supportive you find them and what their supervision style is like
+- How personal and supportive you find them and their supervision is like